jworth/testclass/course/content/en/class2/intro.md

 content_type: pre
 optional: false
 title: Introduction to Week 2
-description: This week we are finding out about evidence in photography
+description: >-
+  Welcome to the second installment of Talking Pictures, a new kind of socially driven online course.
+This week we are finding out about interpretation in photography, and the role it plays in our decisions as photographers and consumers of media.
+Before the "live class" starts, you should read the preparation material and submit your first Four Corners image.
+You can then get peer feedback and join discussion about your submission before the live class starts later in the week.
 expectsubmission: true
 ---
 # Week 2 - Interpretation